ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftSimpleProp.rst

 IAircraftSimpleProp
 ===================

-.. py:class:: IAircraftSimpleProp
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftSimpleProp

    object

    Interface used to access the Simple Propulsion options for the Basic Acceleration Model of an aircraft.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftSimpleProp

 Overview
 --------